vega-studio/deltav/docs/the-basics.md

 Enter: The View!

 This is where we depict what we are rendering to!
 We say: What do your fair camera eyes see?
-And we tell it to scribe it's sightings upon a scroll!
+And we tell it to scribe it's sightings' upon a scroll!
 Well, not a scroll...but a screen or a render target of some sort.

 The view let's us depict yon scroll and it's properties upon which we scribe!